shuai-yang/Operating-System/README.md

   - Each compiler warning will result in a 3-point deduction.
   - You are not allowed to suppress warnings. (you won't get these points if your module doesn't implement any of the above functional requirements.)
 - [10 pts] Documentation:
-  - README.md file (replace this current README.md with a new one using the README template.
-You do not need to check in this current README file.)
+  - README.md file (rename this current README file to README.orig and rename the README.template to README.md)
   - You are required to fill in every section of the README template, missing 1 section will result in a 2-point deduction.